mlukan/GDA3B2021/git-presentation/README.md

 `git pull`
 Downloads the current status of the remote repository.
-**It is a good idea to make a pull before starting making any changes
+**It is always a good idea to make a pull before starting to make any changes

 `git add <file name>`
 Add modified/untracked file to the commit stage